 A hazardous substance is any substance that may be explosive, corrosive, flammable, able to oxidise, toxic or eco-toxic (see image below).
 Most of us use hazardous substances every day at home and at work.
 Unwanted hazardous substances should not be disposed of with general rubbish - the annual Hazmobile collection is a safe and easy way to dispose of such waste.

-Hastings District and Napier City Council’s host an annual Hazardous waste collection traditionally held over the first weekend of November.
+Hastings District and Napier City Councils host an annual hazardous waste collection in November every year.
+The Hastings collection this year will be in the Splash Planet car park between 10 am and 2 pm on Saturday 12th of November.
+The Napier collection will be on Sunday 13th of November at Eastern Truck and Marine during the same hours.
 HazMobile is a mobile, household hazardous waste collection service.
-It's a free service for householders provided by the Hawke's Bay Regional Council, Hastings District Council and Napier City Council
+It's a free service for householders provided by the Hastings District Council and Napier City Council

 Hazardous waste can be dangerous at every stage of its 'life'.
 Hazardous materials stored at home could react with one another and cause a fire or toxic fumes.
 Children could poison themselves.
 A container may leak and contaminate the soil or groundwater.
 If hazardous waste is disposed of with the rest of the household rubbish or put out with the inorganic rubbish collection, the people who pick up the rubbish could be injured.
 Hazardous waste that ends up in our landfill could pollute our environment.

 By offering a special collection for this waste, the Hastings District and Napier City councils provide householders with a chance to 'do the right thing' for everyone's health and for the environment - and it's a great opportunity to raise awareness about hazardous waste!

 Information about what the HazMobile accepts and refuses: